tessarin/cdecl/README.md

 `cdecl` translates C declarations to plain English.

-Throughout the history of the C language, this program has been written many times in different versions, with varying levels of complexity and features.
+Throughout the history of the C language, this program has been written many times in different versions with varying levels of complexity and features.
 This one in particular uses an algorithm developed by Peter van der Linden, presented in his book *Expert C Programming*<sup>[1]</sup>.
 Writing the program is given as an exercise in his book.